5 Last-Minute Thanksgiving Marketing Ideas to Boost Your Sales

 Make arrangements to have combo deals with nearby businesses.
 These could range from “Spend X amount of money at your place to get Y amount of discount at the business you are collaborating with” to “Spend X amount of money at the collaborating business to win a chance at getting a Thanksgiving to hamper at your place”.

-This method will also make collaborating businesses be your well-wishers and encourage customers to go and check out your business as well.
+This method will also make collaborating businesses your well-wishers, and encourage customers to go and check out your business as well.

 5. Volunteering your services for charity